Lennik

 Lennik ([ˈlɛnɪk]) is a municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Sint-Kwintens-Lennik, Sint-Martens-Lennik, Eizeringen and Gaasbeek.
 It is also situated in the Pajottenland.
 On January 1, 2006, Lennik had a total population of 8,694.
-The total area is 30.80 km² which gives a population density of 282 inhabitants per km².
+The total area is 30.80 km2 which gives a population density of 282 inhabitants per km2.

 On its territory is the national Gaasbeek Castle museum.

-A 4 metre high statue of Prince (a traditional plough horse) stands on the Market Place.
+A 4 metre high statue of Prince (a Belgian Draught, draught horse) stands on the Market Place.